Infisical/terraform-provider-infisical/docs/resources/integration_aws_parameter_store.md

 ### Optional

 - `access_key_id` (String, Sensitive) The AWS access key ID.
-Used to authenticate with AWS Secrets Manager.
+Used to authenticate with AWS Parameter Store.
 You must either set secret_access_key and access_key_id, or set assume_role_arn to assume a role.
 - `assume_role_arn` (String) The ARN of the role to assume when syncing secrets to AWS Parameter Store.
 You must either set secret_access_key and access_key_id, or set assume_role_arn to assume a role.
 - `options` (Attributes) Integration options (see [below for nested schema](#nestedatt--options))
 - `secret_access_key` (String, Sensitive) The AWS secret access key.
-Used to authenticate with AWS Secrets Manager.
+Used to authenticate with AWS Parameter Store.
 You must either set secret_access_key and access_key_id, or set assume_role_arn to assume a role.

 ### Read-Only